Update as of August 17, 2021

-We want to inform you that at Oroville Hospital Post Acute Center, continues to be COVID free.
-We have had a total of 67 staff members and 111 residents who have tested positive since March of 2020.
+We want to inform you that at Oroville Hospital Post Acute Center, we have had one staff member with a confirmed case of COVID-19.
+We have had a total of 72 staff members and 111 residents test positive since March 2020.

 We are doing what we can to limit the spread of COVID-19 within Oroville Hospital Post Acute Center including staying in very close communication with local and state health officials to ensure we are taking all the appropriate steps under current circumstances.